This keto pumpkin pie uses a homemade low carb crust and a deliciously creamy filling! Perfect for the festive season and tastes like the real thing!

 - Just 3 grams of carbs.
 Each slice of pie has around 3 grams of carbs each, so there is no fear of going over your daily carb limit!

-No sugar and no grains are needed, but you’d never tell.
-The texture of the crust is buttery and firm, and the filling is thick and creamy.
+- Perfect texture and flavor.
+The crust’s texture is buttery and firm, and the filling is thick and creamy.
 It’s full of pumpkin flavor and perfect on its own or served with some keto ice cream.

-As mentioned earlier, you have the option to use a pre-made keto pie crust or a different option below.
+As mentioned earlier, you can use a pre-made keto pie crust or a different option below.
 Both work and taste delicious.
 Here is what you’ll need:

 - Coconut flour.
 Sift the coconut flour to ensure there are no clumps throughout.